 WASHINGTON: Passed; signed into law by Governor.
 House Bill 2160.
 Allows physical therapists to perform spinal manipulation after being issued a spinal manipulation endorsement by the Secretary of the State Department of Health; prohibits a physical therapist from advertising that he or she performs chiropractic "adjustment, spinal adjustment, maintenance or wellness manipulation, or chiropractic care of any kind."

-WISCONSIN Senate Bill 518 requires chiropractors (and dentists and optometrists) to inform patients of reasonable treatment alternatives and the risks and benefits of those alternatives, but employs the "reasonable chiropractor" standard, as opposed to the standard requiring disclosure of what a "reasonable patient" would want to know.
+WISCONSIN NEW!
+Passed; signed into law by Governor.
+Senate Bill 518 requires chiropractors (and dentists and optometrists) to inform patients of reasonable treatment alternatives and the risks and benefits of those alternatives, but employs the "reasonable chiropractor" standard, as opposed to the standard requiring disclosure of what a "reasonable patient" would want to know.
 The Wisconsin Supreme Court has already ruled that chiropractors have the same duty as physicians to provide informed consent, which was, at the time, the "reasonable patient" standard.
 (The legislature subsequently passed a law applying the "reasonable physician" standard.)
 The bill does not require the disclosure of "extremely remote possibilities that might detrimentally alarm the patient."
 If passed, it will be interesting to see how chiropractors apply this to cervical manipulation, as many of them deny that vertebral artery dissection and stroke are risks of manipulating the neck.

 Acupuncture, Traditional Chinese Medicine and Oriental Medicine